 Build your online presence.

 Many authors are daunted still about using social media for promotion.
 I recommend a minimum of Facebook, Twitter, Pinterest, and Google+.
-Each are free and require minimum time to establish and maintain.
+Each is free and require a minimum time to establish and maintain.
 Just remember to keep your interactions genuine.
-And above all else avoid the hard sale approach using social media.
+And above all else avoid the hard sell approach using social media.
 Social media should always remain about relationships and not sales.
 If you’re still unsure how to use social media to promote your books, take a look at three articles on using Twitter here and here and here.

 There are specific social media sites geared entirely toward books and readers.
 Goodreads, Shelfari, Armchair Interviews, AuthorNation are a few.
-Naturally, if you’re self publishing through Amazon, you’ll want to make sure you have an author page established there as well.
+Naturally, if you’re self-publishing through Amazon, you’ll want to make sure you have an author page established there as well.
 Amazon author pages give you the added advantage of having a blog that automatically sends updates to everyone who bought your book through Amazon.

 Whew!
 Now that wasn’t so hard, right?

 All of this is a good way to start building anticipating for your upcoming release without feeling so overwhelmed your head explodes.
 Remember that while this may read like a lot of work, you have 30 full days to compile this information.
 Pro-tip: To build my ‘6 months until launch’ plan, I used 20 minute Pomodoro sprints each day until I had everything I needed to head into the next month which you can read here.